 This Core Values Commitment describes who they are, what they do, and how they do it.
 It reflects their Core Values of TRANSFORMATION, INTEGRITY, DIVERSITY, EXCELLENCE, and EQUALITY, which serve as a foundation for all that they do.

 WHAT THEY DO

 Agriculture and Natural Resources.
 CARE helps families produce more food and increase their income while managing their natural resources and preserving the environment for future generations.

 Cross-Cutting Initiatives.
 CARE's cross-cutting initiatives span across the breadth of their program sectors to tackle the underlying causes of poverty, and place special emphasis on working with women and girls to create lasting social change.

 Economic Development.
 CARE's economic development programs assist impoverished families by supporting moneymaking activities, especially those operated by women.

 Health.
 CARE's health projects focus on mothers and children, who often are the most vulnerable to disease and malnutrition.
-We are particularly interested in increasing the capacity of our local partners to deliver quality health services.
+They are particularly interested in increasing the capacity of their local partners to deliver quality health services.

 HIV/AIDS.
-CARE's HIV/AIDS programs link with our other sectors, including health, education and economic development.
-Through our HIV/AIDS programs, we help communities care for children orphaned and made vulnerable by HIV/AIDS; develop peer education and outreach in communities; and increase access to services such as condoms, voluntary counseling and testing, anti-retroviral treatment, and STI prevention and treatment.
+CARE's HIV/AIDS programs link with their other sectors, including health, education and economic development.
+Through their HIV/AIDS programs, they help communities care for children orphaned and made vulnerable by HIV/AIDS; develop peer education and outreach in communities; and increase access to services such as condoms, voluntary counseling and testing, anti-retroviral treatment, and STI prevention and treatment.